ArtAccess/AIC/README.md

 ![branding colors component](readme-img/colors.png "branding colors component")
 ![branding component](readme-img/fonts.png "branding component")
 #### How this component supports the task:
-We want our app to be as simple and straightforward as possible.
-As some of our users suggested and we feel the same way too, we decided and took extra care to implement simplicity as one of our website elements.
-Our website is all about an Art experience which is as nearly good as a museum and has the website being aesthetically pleasing, following all the styling guidelines was of utmost importance to the project.
-We try to communicate simplicity, inspiration and creativity through our branding components.
+We want our app to be as simple and straightforward as possible, and our design communicates this.
+Our use of whitespace helps the user understand what to do when reaching our page.
+The energetic colors, the rounded fonts, and the rounded elements add a welcoming and easy going feel to our app, which allows users to explore art in a casual and low stress way.
+Our design expresses simplicity, inspiration, and creativity through our branding components.
 A user would not use an art website if it is not visually pleasing!

 ### Prototype 3 (P7)
 #### Task